Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Europe’s Future Tasks: Security That Doesn’t Turn into Control

-Image: A decentralized network resiliently repelling attackers.
+A decentralised network resiliently repelling attackers

-40. Security must be measurable and decentralized.
+40. Security must be measurable and decentralised.

 41. Public digital systems should be “auditable by default.”